Frequently Asked Questions

 You are not required to take any particular course, but all majors must:

-- Take either a first-year seminar or a 100-level course in the department.
-This is a pre-requisite for taking more advanced courses (200-level and above).
+- Take either a first-year seminar or a introductory (1100-level) course in the department.
+This is a pre-requisite for taking more advanced courses (2000-level and above).

 - Take at least three courses in British and Irish Literature before 1800.
 These are courses in Old English and medieval literature; Renaissance literature; and the literature of the Restoration and the eighteenth century.The individual courses satisfying this requirement are identified by a note in the course description.
 Only one of these three courses may be a Shakespeare drama course, and only one may be a Chaucer course.
 Only one transfer course may count toward this requirement.

-Can I take more than one introductory-level course (first-year seminars or 100-level courses)?
+May I take more than one introductory-level course or first-year seminar?

 Yes, you may count up to three of these courses toward the English major.